tektoncd/pipeline/tekton/README.md

 ## Install Tekton

-The Pipelines and Tasks in this repo work with v0.3.1 due to [Prow #13948](https://github.com/kubernetes/test-infra/issues/13948), so that they can be used [with Prow](https://github.com/tektoncd/plumbing/tree/master/prow).
+Some of the Pipelines and Tasks in this repo work with v0.3.1 due to [Prow #13948](https://github.com/kubernetes/test-infra/issues/13948), so that they can be used [with Prow](https://github.com/tektoncd/plumbing/tree/master/prow).

+Specifically, nightly releases are triggered by Prow, so they are compatible with v0.3.1, while full releases are triggered manually and require Tekton >= v0.7.0.

 ```bash
 # If this is your first time installing Tekton in the cluster you might need to give yourself permission to do so